 \subsection{Jordan's Lemma}

-In our earlier classical results in \cite{farooq2024,verhagen2024}, we were aided by the fact that tuples of classical probability vectors can be jointly decomposed into single-entry tuples.
+In our earlier classical results in \cite{farooq2024,verhagen2025}, we were aided by the fact that tuples of classical probability vectors can be jointly decomposed into single-entry tuples.
 This enabled us to utilize Theorem \ref{thm:Fritz2022} in a simple manner directly in the classical case in finding the monotone homomorphisms and derivations since these maps can now be decomposed into simpler maps on smaller spaces.
-This is naturally impossible in the quantum case.
+A similar decomposition is clearly impossible in the case of general pairs of quantum states.
 However, in some settings we may proceed in a way similar to the classical case.
 Namely, Jordan's Lemma \cite{Jordan1875} says that we may jointly decompose a pair of projections so that the components are of rank at most 1:

 \begin{lemma}[Jordan's Lemma] Let $\Hil$ be a finite-dimensional linear space and $A,B$ projections in $\Hil$ (i.e. two operators on $\Hil$ such that $A^2=A=A^*,B^2=B=B^*$).
 Then $A,B$ can be simultaneously block-diagonalized with blocks of dimension $1$ or $2$.
 In the case of dimension $2$, the corresponding blocks in $A,B$ have rank $1$.
 More precisely, there exists a decomposition $\Hil=\bigoplus_{i=1}^n\Hil_i$, for some $n\geq1$, where the $\Hil_i$ are at most $2$ dimensional linear spaces, such that